 UPDATE!

 I decided to give the full page edit a shot in order to see how it looks, so here's a preview of the next issue, and that incredible Sam Fuller piece with the Big Red One emblem over it (not to mention there's a message from Ike himself).
+I’ve also written out the full text at the DPiMR Facebook page, which you can read HERE.

 Thanks for looking, and remember: share, share, that's fair!